The Easing of Restrictions in Scotland has Been Sped Up

-Clearly, the Scottish government want pupils to return full time as soon as possible, and the figures so far are promising.
-However, within the announcement released from the Scottish government, there was no mention of social distancing, other than to mention other countries beginning to ease measures.
+Clearly, the Scottish government wants pupils to return full-time as soon as possible, and the figures so far are promising.
+However, within the announcement released by the Scottish government, there was no mention of social distancing, other than to mention other countries beginning to ease measures.
 These are measures that may be lifted after having used social distancing, not before.

-The UK in general are returning to school much later than other countries in Europe granted, but it does not warrant ‘full steam ahead’.
-Perhaps the virus will have been so thoroughly pushed back that it implicates less caution in regard to education, of which is paramount for all children.
-Yet, it is worrisome that such announcements are being made so early, which will mean schools do not prepare for social distancing measures in August, and may be in for a nasty shock, when they suddenly have to.
+The UK in general is returning to school much later than other countries in Europe granted, but it does not warrant ‘full steam ahead.
+Perhaps the virus will have been so thoroughly pushed back that it implicates less caution in regard to education, which is paramount for all children.
+Yet, it is worrisome that such announcements are being made so early, which will mean schools do not prepare for social distancing measures in August and may be in for a nasty shock when they suddenly have to.